List of Planetary characters: Anna Hark

 Like Jakita Wagner, Anna Hark is the daughter of a Century Baby and Secret Society member (Hark).
 Heir to the Hark Legacy, Anna is Jim Wilder's employer and manipulates him into becoming a metahuman.
 Despite having manipulated Wilder, she cares for him a great deal, routinely calling him to see if he is eating properly as well as warmly embracing him after he had been away.
 Eventually, she is convinced by Elijah Snow to ally with Planetary and spread the resources previously hoarded by The Four.
-Her father is an homage to Fu Manchu, the clever crime lord character by Sax Rohmer.
+Her father is an homage to Fu Manchu, the clever crime lord character by Sax Rohmer, making her an homage to Fah Lo Suee, and possibly Shang-Chi.

 John Stone

 A spy and sometime confidant of Snow.
 He is nearly as old as Snow yet appears to be no older than 50.
 Revealed to be an unwilling agent of the Four, and eventually saved by Snow.
 He began his career in espionage with the OSS during World War II.
 According to Snow, Stone essentially invented psychological operations.
 It is revealed that the reason he does not age is because of some remedy and/or technological enhancement the Four shared with him.
 Stone is an homage to Marvel's Nick Fury and Ian Fleming's James Bond.

 John Stone also has a strange right hand, which he calls "The Devil's Paw".
 This hand might well be inspired by Michael Moorcock's Corum Jhaelen Irsei - Moorcock's name appears on a streetsign in an earlier issue.
-This could also be a reference to the Satan Claw, signature weapon of Nick Fury’s rival Baron Strucker.
+This could also be a reference to the Satan Claw, signature weapon of Nick Fury's rival Baron Strucker.